10.10. Fully Convolutional Networks (FCN)¶

 Y = conv_trans(X)

-As you can see, the transposed convolution layer magnifies both the height and width of the image by a factor of 2.
-It is worth mentioning that, besides to the difference in coordinate scale, the image magnified by bilinear interpolation and original image printed in the “Object Detection and Bounding Box” section look the same.
+As we can see, the transposed convolutional layer increases both the height and width of the image by a factor of two.
+Except for the different scales in coordinates, the image scaled up by bilinear interpolation and the original image printed in Section 14.3 look the same.

 d2l.set_figsize()